Goh Chok Tong: Prime minister

-Senior Minister
+Senior minister

-On 12 August 2004, Goh stepped down as Prime Minister and held a new position as Senior Minister in the Cabinet of his successor, Lee Hsien Loong.
+In October 2003, Goh announced that he would step down when the economy recovered from a downturn that was caused by the SARS.
+Eventually on 12 August 2004, Goh stepped down as prime minister and held a new position as Senior Minister in the Cabinet of his successor, Lee Hsien Loong.
 On 20 August 2004, Goh assumed the position of Chairman of the Monetary Authority of Singapore.
 After a number of threats of terrorism in Singapore, Goh met local Islamic religious leaders in 2004 and made a visit to Iran, where he met Iranian president Mohammad Khatami and visited local mosques.

 Goh subsequently visited other Middle Eastern countries as Senior Minister, with a view to improving diplomatic relationships and thus gaining wider opportunities for Singaporean businesses, especially in the United Arab Emirates, Qatar and Kuwait.

 On 1 February 2005, Goh was appointed an honorary Companion of the Order of Australia, Australia's highest civilian honour, "for eminent service to Australia-Singapore relations".

 On 19 May 2005, Goh signed a Double Taxation Avoidance Agreement with Israel's Finance Minister Benjamin Netanyahu on a visit to Israel, superseding the agreement signed in 1971.
 Improvements in the agreement include enhancements to the withholding tax rate on interest income, which was reduced from 15% to 7%.
 This would benefit Singaporean businessmen with investments in Israel and vice versa, by ensuring they are not taxed twice.

-Goh is a patron for the Institute of Policy Studies, a government think tank.
+Goh is a founding patron for the Institute of Policy Studies, a government think tank.

 In the 2006 general election, Goh was tasked to help the PAP win back the two opposition wards of Hougang and Potong Pasir.
 However, he was unsuccessful in this task, as Low Thia Khiang and Chiam See Tong retained their respective wards.

 In 2006, Goh was briefly considered for the job of United Nations Secretary-General but he lost out and the job eventually went to Ban Ki-moon.

 In 2008, Goh was invited to join the InterAction Council of Former Heads of State and Government, an independent international organisation of former world leaders.

 On 24 January 2011, Goh announced that he would continue to seek re-election to Parliament at the 2011 general election.
 Over the following months, he progressively released snippets prior to the election on the importance of grooming a successor who could be part of the fourth generation PAP leadership to helm Marine Parade GRC in the long run.